Checkout Redesign

 Usability lab testing

-I created a prototype of the new checkout using a tool called Axure and hired an external testing company to validate the experience.
-The feedback was iterated back into the design before launch.
-Here is a summary of the feedback:
+I created a prototype using Axure and hired an external testing company to validate the experience.
+Feedback was iterated back into the design before launch.

 Positive: